 The Commission forwarded stakeholder comments on this criterion to NEMMCO as the market and system operator.
-In response to Hydro Tasmania's concern regarding adequate resources to manage operational changes98, NEMMCO set out its intended approach to demonstrate that it could deal with operational changes during the implementation period.
-NEMMCO confirmed that an implementation date of July 2008 for the Abolition alternative provided sufficient time to both implement the proposal and meet operational requirements.
+In response to Hydro Tasmania's concern regarding adequate resources to manage operational changes95, NEMMCO set out its intended approach to demonstrate that it could deal with operational changes during the implementation period.
+NEMMCO confirmed the July 2008 implementation date for the Abolition proposal (should that be the Commission's final decision) provided sufficient time to both implement the proposal and meet operational requirements.